Colin Hamilton (footballer)

-Colin Hamilton (born 7 May 1992) is a Scottish footballer defender who plays for and Co-Manages club Arbroath with David Gold.
+Colin Hamilton (born 7 May 1992) is a Scottish professional footballer who plays as a defender for and co-manages club Arbroath with David Gold.

 He began his career at Stenhousemuir and moved to Heart of Midlothian in 2009.
 He never played for Hearts, and made his debut on loan back at Stenhousemuir in the Scottish Football League Second Division, where he later represented Arbroath and Brechin City.
 He spent the 2015–16 season at Alloa Athletic before returning to Arbroath.

 Career

 Heart of Midlothian

 A former youth player at Stenhousemuir, Hamilton was signed by Heart of Midlothian in March 2009.
 He was first included in a matchday squad on 15 May 2011, remaining an unused substitute as they concluded the Scottish Premier League season with a 2–1 defeat at Dundee United.

 In September 2011, Hamilton returned to Stenhousemuir on loan.
 He made his debut on 24 September, playing the full 90 minutes as they defeated East Fife 2–1 at Ochilview Park in the Second Division.
 A week later he scored his first goal, a header in a 5–2 loss at Airdrie United.
 On 19 October, his loan was extended until 24 December, the maximum 91 days.